Sun Peaks Resort

-Sun Peaks Resort is an ski resort located in Sun Peaks, British Columbia, Canada, 56.6 km northeast of Kamloops.
+Sun Peaks Resort is a ski resort located in Sun Peaks, British Columbia, Canada, 56.6 km northeast of Kamloops.

 The summit of the ski area is at an elevation of 2,080 m, with an 882 m vertical rise from the base of the peak.
 The resort has 16 sqkm of skiable terrain (second largest in Canada), and receives an average of 5.6 m of snow per year.
 Sun Peaks area averages over 2000 hours of sun a year.

 The ski area comprises three mountains and another smaller mountain: Tod Mountain, Sundance Mountain, Mt.
 Morrisey, and Orient.

 History

 The founding of Tod Mountain Resort

 In 1958, while commuting back to Kamloops from a day of skiing at the SilverStar ski resort in Vernon, Donald Whyte and Donald Munro spotted Tod Mountain from a rise on Highway 97 near where it meets Barnhartvale Road.
 On 9 May 1959, both paid a visit to the village of Whitecroft, at the base of Tod Mountain.
 On 16 May, Munro, Whyte, lawyer Reginald Humphreys, ski resort operator Sam Warmington, and doctor James Osborne once again drove to Whitecroft.
 A nearby ranch owner rented the men horses and led them up the towering peak.
 An hour and a half after setting off, the party reached what is now known as the West Bowl, on the northwestern side of Tod Mountain.
 The group spent two nights in a shepherd's cabin.
 Once they set out again, they trekked to the crest of Tod Mountain, now known as the Top of the World (the location of the current Burfield and Crystal chairlift top terminals).
 Ahead of them lay the Crystal Bowl, pristine and bearing ideal geological features for a chairlift and ski resort.

 In May 1959, Tod Mountain Ski Resort and Tod Mountain Ski Village were incorporated.
 Through the summer of 1960, the small range road between Heffley Creek on Highway 5 and Whitecroft was improved to two lanes, and a new road was constructed from the Whitecroft valley up to the foot of Tod Mountain.
 In early 1961, construction commenced on the original Burfield (at the time called Tod Mountain Ski Lift) chairlift.
 Constructed in Vancouver by Murray-Latta, surveying and design was carried out by McLellan and Company, and Bregoliss Construction, based in Kamloops, was awarded the contract for clearing of the runs and lift line, construction of the top, midstation, and bottom terminals, and the erecting of the lift poles.
 Donald Munro was appointed President of the two resort companies.

 In November 1961, Tod Mountain ski resort opened.
 The original chairlift was a double-person capacity, 9300 ft diesel powered system with a capacity of 400 people/hour.
 At the time, it was the longest chairlift in North America.
 Five runs had been cut: Crystal Bowl, Ridge, 5 Mile, Chief, and the latter half of what is now known as 7 Mile Road.